tokiumcoins/sdk-node/README.md

 - Create new wallets.
 - Secure wallet keys inside secure storage.
 - Make transactions.
+- Generate a Passbook of your wallet.

-On this guide, we will all Tokium current features.
+On this guide, we will expose all Tokium current features.
 If you need help with our SDK you can contact us on [hello@tokium.one](mailto:hello@tokium.one).

 ## 1.1 User Dashboard - Create Asset